 Steps taken to ensure that comments are appropriate

-- Faculty are able to review their own evaluation reports, including student comments, before they are published to the university community.
+- Faculty are able to review their own evaluation reports, including student comments before they are published to the university community.
 Generally, faculty have access to their own results one day after grades are due through MyTRACE on their MyNEU portals.
-This web application allows faculty to customize, export and/or print their reports.
-After reviewing student feedback from TRACE, faculty may check the box in comment reports to request redaction of any comments that harass, threaten, defame, slander or otherwise fall outside the appropriate use policy.
+This web application allows faculty to customize, export, and/or print their reports.
+After reviewing student feedback from TRACE, faculty may check the box in comment reports to request redaction of any comments that harass, threaten, defame, slander, or otherwise fall outside the appropriate use policy.
+These requests are reviewed by The Provost Office.

 Student comments will be considered for redaction if they: